-- H. E-Market places; storefronts and electronic malls - I. Information portal - Transactions, intermediation, and processes in E-commerce I.
+- F. Introduction to Electronic markets - G. Electronic markets components participants - H. E-Market places; storefronts and electronic malls - I. Information portal - J. Transactions, intermediation, and processes in E-commerce

 3.1 Introduction to Electronic Markets

 According to Bakos (1998), electronic markets play a central role in the economy, facilitating the exchange of information, goods, services, and payments.
 In the process, they create economic value for buyers, sellers, market intermediaries, and for society at large.
 Markets (electronic or otherwise) have three main functions: (1) matching buyers and sellers; (2) facilitating the exchange of information, goods, services, and payments associated with market transactions; and (3) providing an institutional infrastructure, such as a legal and regulatory framework that enables the efficient functioning of the market.